paul-norman/go-template-manager/BASICS.md

 # Basic Usage of `text/templates` Package

-Go has a built in templating engine in the standard library, the `text/template` package ([docs](https://pkg.go.dev/text/template)).
+Go has a built in templating engine package in the standard library: `text/template` ([docs](https://pkg.go.dev/text/template)).
+The `html/template` ([docs](https://pkg.go.dev/html/template)) package extends this for use on the web.

-This short guide does not cover how to configure these templates *(what `templateManager` simplifies)*, but rather just how to use them.
+This short guide does not cover how to configure these templates *(this is what `templateManager` simplifies)*, but rather just how to use them once they are configured.

 ## Contents